Francesco-Zeno-Costanzo/hyloa/README.md

 ---

 ## **Introduction**
-HYsteresis LOop Analysis is a Python package that allows you to **load, analyze and visualize** hysteresis loops using a graphical interface.
+HYsteresis LOop Analyzer is a Python package that allows you to **load, analyze and visualize** hysteresis loops using a graphical interface.

 ### **Main features:**